zedlopez/ifm/Examples/Aftershock.md

 ```

-And with our activity, we can override the flashlight's electric lamp behavior with new behavior:
+And with our activity, we can override the flashlight's electric lamp behaviour with new behaviour: